 Table of Content

-This is probably the simplest cake to make.
-All you need is two bowls, no mixers.
+- In addition, this is probably the simplest cake to make.
+All you need is two bowls, no electric mixers.
 One bowl for wet, one bowl for dry, combine the two.
 Pour the batter into your baking pans and you're done.
 A chocolate cake doesn't get easier than this.

 - If you need a cake to decorate with fresh cream? this is it.
 Works perfectly for a light frosting like whipped cream such as black forest cake.